Brittany’s Stage 4B Squamous Cell Metastatic Cervical Cancer Story

 Every treatment that I go through is a blessing because it’s keeping me alive that much longer.
 Who knows what clinical trial they will come up with in a month that might be great for me?

 I don’t have to put my life on hold until I don’t have cancer anymore.
-I have life with cancer and I treat it like a chronic disease, like people that live with all different types of diseases that constantly have to get treatments, dialysis, things like that.
+I have life with cancer.
+I treat it like a chronic disease, like people that live with all different types of diseases that constantly have to get treatments, dialysis, things like that.

-I look at it in that way, that it might always be a part of my life.
+I look at it in that way.
+It might always be a part of my life.
 I didn’t put my life on hold to battle cancer.
 Battling cancer is going to be a consistent part of my life.

 Even if one day I’m in remission, it’s still going to be a consistent part of my life, and that’s okay.
 That’s okay.
-It doesn’t stop me from doing anything I want to do, and in fact, it’s brought some opportunities to me that I might not have had before, so I think that’s important to remember.
+It doesn’t stop me from doing anything I want to do.
+In fact, it’s brought some opportunities to me that I might not have had before, so I think that’s important to remember.

 New perspectives on life